pygame-community/pygame-ce/docs/reST/ref/transform.rst

    Returns a surface where the bright pixels are blurred and added to the original surface resulting in a bloom effect.
 The alpha of the pixels is preserved.

-   The bloom parameters should be used as follows:
+   :param Surface surface: The input surface.
+Does not work for indexed surfaces
+      and for surfaces with less than 24 bits.
+A ``ValueError`` will be throw in that case.

-      * ``blur_radius``: The radius (in pixels) that the selected blur will use.
+   :param int blur_radius: The radius (in pixels) that the selected blur will use.
       Cannot be less than ``0`` and a value of ``0`` won't modify the surface.

-      * ``intensity``: Acts as a brightness multiplier for the luminance filter.
+   :param float intensity: Acts as a brightness multiplier for the luminance filter.
       Values less or equal to zero won't modify the surface.
 Values greater or equal to ``255`` will produce the same result, making the bright parts completely white.

-      * ``luminance_threshold``: Luminance is a property of each pixel in the range 0-1 (regardless of alpha).
+   :param float luminance_threshold: Luminance is a property of each pixel in the range 0-1
+      (regardless of alpha).
 The luminance threshold selects the minimum luminance required for a pixel to be considered bright.
 A value of ``0`` will allow every pixel while a value of ``1`` will discard every pixel and won't modify the surface.

-      * ``blur_type``: Specifies the blur to use.
+   :param str blur_type: Specifies the blur to use.
 Allowed values are ``"box"`` and ``"gaussian"``.

-   This function does not work for indexed surfaces and for surfaces with less than 24 bits.
-An exception will be thrown if the input is an indexed surface or if it has less than 24 bits.

-   An optional destination surface can be passed which is faster than creating a new Surface.
+   :param Surface dest_surface: An optional destination surface which is faster than creating
+      a new Surface.
 This destination surface must have the same dimensions (width, height) and depth and format as the source Surface.

    .. note:: A higher blur radius will be smoother but will be slower.
 The default
       gaussian blur will be more precise but box blur is many times faster, which